lguzm77/dot-files/wezterm/README.md

 # Backlog

-- Make battery icon change according to battery's charge
+- Make battery icon change according to battery's charge [x]
+- Add a weather tab using wittr.in